-3. Paint the parts to look like whatever you imagined
+3. Paint the parts to look like whatever you want

 See my supplies list for tips on paint.
 If you’re having a hard time getting the paint to stick then sand the surface first.
 I know a lot of people use the cheaper $1 bottles of acrylic paint, so that’s definitely an option to make it more affordable!
-I use Golden Heavy Body paints, which makes the cost of supplies a bit higher.
-Most characters take at least 4 coats of paint, so definitely make sure each coat dries for at least a day first or else it will clump.
+I use Golden Heavy Body paints, which makes the cost of supplies a bit higher, but doesn’t flake or clump.
+Most characters take at least 4 coats of paint, so definitely make sure each coat dries for at least a day first.
 And make sure your paintbrush doesn’t have even a single hair sticking out awkwardly because the surface you’re working on is so tiny.

 See the supplies list for more tips on paints!

 4. Do any clay work you want

 You can use a self-hardening clay to add details (like pointy ears, crowns, swords, capes, etc).
 Or the possibilities are endless if you decide to use the kind of clay you can actually sculpt with and then bake to harden.
 If you do that method, you should spread a thin layer of clay on the funko first so then the rest of the clay sticks more easily.
 Then you can cover the body with clay to modify the clothes slightly, wrap a clay braid around the head, or whatever you want.
 This kind of clay is much cheaper than the self-hardening kind, but does release toxic fumes while the vinyl funko is being baked (so that’s something to keep in mind).

 Add glitter, swords, crowns, jewels, capes, or whatever else you want and then touch up the paint.